rossta/rossta.github.com/source/blog/2020-04-11-how-to-use-webpacker-yml.html.md

 author: Ross Kaffenberger
 published: true
 summary: An unofficial guide to Rails Webpacker YAML configuration
 description: Configuring Webpacker can be a daunting task.
-In this guide, will take a look at the options provided via the webpacker.yml file and supported environment variable overrides.
+In this guide, we will take a look at the options provided via the webpacker.yml file and supported environment variable overrides.
 pull_image: 'blog/stock/adi-goldstein-mixer-unsplash.jpg'
 pull_image_caption: Photo by Adi Goldstein on Unsplash
 series: